Undergraduate

 That advice is academically incorrect.

-Across the UK, US, Australia, parts of Europe, and even Singapore, BA Economics pathways exist specifically for non-Math students.
+Across the UK, the US, Australia, parts of Europe, and even Singapore, BA Economics pathways exist specifically for non-Math students.

 The Keyword Truth: “Economics Math” Is Not Binary

-Search intent around economics math is misleading.
+Search intent around economics and math is misleading.

 Universities don’t ask:

-“Did you take Math?”
-They ask:
+• “Did you take Math?”

-“Which type of Economics are you applying for?”
+• “Which type of Economics are you applying for?”

 If you apply correctly, Math is not a gatekeeper.